 While the cause of ODD is not known, there are two primary theories offered to explain the development of ODD.
 A developmental theory suggests that the problems begin when children are toddlers.
 Children and adolescents who develop ODD may have had a difficult time learning to separate and become autonomous from the primary person to whom they were emotionally attached.
 The "bad attitudes" characteristic of ODD are viewed as a continuation of the normal developmental issues that were not adequately resolved during the toddler years.
 Learning theory suggests, however, that the negativistic characteristics of ODD are learned attitudes, reflecting the effects of negative reinforcement techniques used by parents and authority figures.
 The use of negative reinforcement by parents is viewed as increasing the rate and intensity of oppositional behaviors in the child as it achieves the desired attention, time, concern, and interaction with parents or authority figures.

 Behavior disorders, as a category, are, by far, the most common reason for referrals to mental health services for children and adolescents.
 Oppositional defiant disorder is reported to affect 20 percent of the school-age population.
 ODD is more common in boys than in girls.

-Most symptoms seen in children and adolescents with oppositional defiant disorder also occur at times in children without this disorder, especially around the ages or 2 or 3, or during the teenage years.
+Most symptoms seen in children and adolescents with oppositional defiant disorder also occur at times in children without this disorder, especially around the ages or two or three, or during the teenage years.
 Many children, especially when they are tired, hungry, or upset, tend to disobey, argue with parents, or defy authority.
-However, in children and adolescents with oppositional defiant disorder, these symptoms occur more frequently and interfere with learning, school adjustment, and, sometimes, with the adolescent's relationships with others.
+However, in children and adolescents with oppositional defiant disorder, these symptoms occur more frequently and interfere with learning, school adjustment, and, sometimes, with the child's relationships with others.